“And all the widows surrounded him, weeping and showing him the dresses and cloaks that Sarna had made.” — Acts 9:39

 God, please protect my heart from all threats.
 You are my refuge.

-friends We invite you to take part in the National Fast and Prayer for Ukraine!
+Friends, we invite you to participate in the National Fast and Prayer for Ukraine!
 On February 24, it will be exactly one year since the Russian Federation launched a full-scale war against our country.

 “Neglecting the commandment of God, you cling to the traditions of men.” — Mark 7:8